hiibolt/KnowledgeBase/pages/Incline Plane Lab Report.md

   I finally decided to calculate the percent error with the calculated and experimental (trendline's x coefficient) and print it, this way I can view them after each run and verify that the data is correct by recalculating as necessary.

   There are high percent errors for my numbers, but they are relatively consistent.
 Therefore, I do not believe they are calculation error.
-I believe this has to do
+I believe this has to do with the error in measurement
 - # Conclusion
   I enjoyed this lab, and it was refreshing to use Python for the first time in a long while.
 I can't say I enjoy using it, but it's hard not to appreciate how little has to be written.
 It's prone to developer error and slow, but perfectly suited for fast statistical and mathematical computations.
 I did not enjoy the table section because I did not understand how the error propagation formulas were derived.